 - Grand Canyon National Park: SaberToothed Cat

 Saber-toothed cats (Smilodon fatalis), also known as the saber-toothed tigers, are some of the most iconic ice age animals.
 Their oversized canine teeth could reach up to seven to eight inches (17-20 centimeters) long.
 These big cats lived during the Pleistocene epoch, appearing in the fossil record about 800,000 years ago.
 Although they are not the only saber-toothed carnivore to live during that period, they are certainly the best-known.
 Saber-toothed cats may be known as tigers or lions, but names can be deceiving.
 These cats are actually not directly related to modern tigers or lions.
 Rather, they were a unique group of animals, standing up to three feet (1 m) tall at the shoulder, 5.5 feet (1.7 m) in length, and up to 750 pounds (340 kg) in weight.
-The fossil record yields evidence that saber-toothed cats once inhabited the caves and crags of the area we now call the Grand Canyon.
+The fossil record yields evidence that saber-toothed cats once inhabited the caves and crags of the area we now call Grand Canyon National Park.
 Anderson Design Group illustrators hand-rendered this prehistoric scene in vintage-styled poster art to show what this region may have looked like a long time ago.
 Order your own illustration of the mighty canyon cat as a canvas, print, or metal sign, postcard or note card, and enjoy an original illustration of the National Parks depicting a time long ago!
 To learn more about the wonders of Grand Canyon National Park, check out the website for the Grand Canyon Conservancy.